 While I was attending I stumbled upon Internet marketing and everything that it entails.
 I was enthralled by it and read everything I could find.
-After I had read and studied about Internet marketing for about 8 months, I discovered that my university offered an Internet marketing class.
-I immediately signed up for it and imagined that it would be an awesome class where I would take my skills to the next level.
+After I had read and studied about Internet marketing for about 8 months, I discovered that my university offered an Internet marketing class and took the chance to attend to it.
+However I also signed up a good freelance training course to acquire copy accelerator program where I would take my skills to the next level.

 While my professor was quite knowledgeable about marketing in general, he did not have much experience in the realm of Internet marketing.
 While he tried to compensate for his lack of knowledge by bringing in guest speakers, and there were some good ones, I still felt like the education was lacking overall.
 It by no means prepared me for what I’m working on today.